crossplane/upjet/docs/configuring-a-resource.md

 references is to provide which field of a resource depends on which information (e.g. `id`, `name`, `arn` etc.) from the other.

-In Terrajet, we have a [configuration] to provide this information for a field:
+In Upjet, we have a [configuration] to provide this information for a field:

 ```go
 // Reference represents the Crossplane options used to generate